steeletyphoon/fundamentals-1/hello/02/README.md

 -rwxr-xr-x 1 student student 46 Jul 11 14:57 hello
 ```

-Don't worry about permissions to much now, just know they control things
+Don't worry about permissions now, just know they control things
 like reading and writing the file and telling the computer the file is
-a script.
+a script that can be run.

 ## Tell Computer How to Run the Program

-Next, we have to tell the computer which program we want to use to run
+After `chmod`ing we have to tell the computer which program we want to use to run
 our Python `hello` script.
 By adding the executable permission we signaled
 to the computer to look at the first line of our script for a ***shebang
 line***.
 This special line starts with a *hashtag* `#` and the *bang*
 is for the exclamation point `!`.
-(Coders have all kinds of slang for
+Coders have all kinds of slang for
-different characters.)
+different characters.
 Add the following on the very first line of your script:

 ```python
 #!/usr/bin/env python3